 Leaves should NOT be left in grassy areas

-Leaves on the pavement were be picked up November 13th!
 Outside of the fall curbside bulk leaf pick-up program, only leaves bagged inbiodegradable paper bagsare picked up by the Department of Public Works crew.
 To minimize confusion, the City will pick up brown paper bags much like those your groceries are placed in at the local store, but significantly taller.
 You are welcome to use the paper grocery bags as well if you do not want to purchase the much larger ones.
-Please check with our local merchants if you are unsure which bags are needed.
+Please check with our local merchants if you are uncertain which bags are needed.
 Regular brush pick-up runs April 1 and will continue on the 1st and the 15th of each month until the final pick-up on November 1st.
-(We did pick up bagged leaves on the 13th.)

 Brush & Leaf Bag Pick-up

 Please do not place your brush and leaves at the curb after pick-up on your street, because it will still be there until the next scheduled pick-up.
 However, if the DPW crew drives by during collection and somehow misses your yard waste, please contact them as soon as possible at 834-7462 so it gets picked up right away.
 Size and weight restrictions: not more than 50 pounds, no longer than 4' lengthsare strictly enforced, so please contact City Hall if you have any questions.
 As a reminder, please do not place any brush or yard waste at the curb for pick-up more than 1 or 2 days before the next scheduled pick-up.
 If the regular pick-up day falls on a Saturday or Sunday, it will be moved to Monday.
-The last pick-up date for bagged leaves and brush will be done on November 1st.
 If you have missed the scheduled pick-up, you can make arrangements to haul your brush and leaves to an approved location.
 Contact City Hall for details.

 135 South Maple Street - Grant Farmer's Market

-The Farmer's Market will soon be open Tuesday afternoons and Saturday mornings.
-For more information on getting a space or stall gate lock codes (for those under the pavilion), please contact our Market Master, Sarah Grabe.
-Thank you Pete Pickard for making the beautiful signs for the Market!
+The Farmer's Market was supposed to be open Tuesday afternoons and Saturday mornings.
+For more information on getting a space or stall gate lock codes (for those under the pavilion), please contact our Market Master, Pete Pickard.
+Thank you Pete for making the beautiful signs for the Market!
 Once again we invite local farmers and bakers to sell their own locally grown produce and baked goods at Market for the minimal fee.
 Bake sales, Girl Scouts, and similar fundraisers are welcome to sell also.
 We do not allow wholesalers, yard sales, or flea market type sales.
 A couple of arts and crafts along with food items is fine until the Market is full.
 Then priority will obviously be given to our farmers.
 Please contact the Market Master to reserve a stall ahead of time and for setup and related questions.

 Emergency House Numbering System